-Short paper critique and presentations covering some of main modules of the course will be required.
-The instructor will distribute papers directly to students for review and critique.
+Short paper critique covering some of main modules of the course will be required.
+The instructor will distribute papers directly for students for review and critique.
 The instructions and rubric will be posted on OWL.
-Due dates for the research paper review and presentation will be announced in the first week of class.
+Due dates for this homework will be clearly announced in the first week of class.
 No late homework will be accepted.
 All assignments should be done neatly and professionally.